woshicby/sync_garmin_to_coros/README.md

 ### Coros Sync Function
 - Automatic login to Coros platform
+- Support for multiple regions: International, Chinese, and European regions
 - Intelligent analysis of Garmin and Coros activities to find Garmin-exclusive activities
 - Date-sorted, sequential upload of activity files to Coros
 - Filtering of specific activity types (such as walking)
 - Support for whitelist configuration to manually specify activity pairs to skip
 - Generation of detailed sync reports
-- Support for file storage services (Alibaba Cloud OSS/AWS S3)
+- Support for multiple file storage services (Alibaba Cloud OSS for China region, AWS S3 for International/European regions)

 ### Activity Analysis Function
 - Compare Garmin and Coros activity data